ZachMontgomery/PolyFits/docs/source/install.md

     $ git clone https://github.com/ZachMontgomery/PolyFits.git

 I recommend cloning from the repository, as this will allow you to most easily download and install periodic updates.
-This can be done using the following command
+This can be done by navigating to the root (polyFits/) directory and using the following command

     $ git pull